Skip to main content

 Reach out and ask them to run from the board!
 Tell them why you think they’d be a great candidate.
 Act soon, so they have time to think it over, ask questions, and write a candidate statement.

 Then, fill out the nomination form.
 Provide their name and contact information.
-We will get in touch directly for their ballot materials.
-Nominees need to be voted in during the annual election process to be successful.
-Nominations end on December 18th, 2023.
+We will get in touch directly for ballot materials prior to the election period opening.

 Does my nominee have to be an AIR member to run for the board?

 They do not need to be an AIR member to run for the board.
-HOWEVER, those submitting nominations MUST be an AIR member (either an individual member or organizational member).
+However, those submitting nominations MUST be an AIR member (either an individual member or organizational member).

 I want to run for the Board.
 Why do I need an AIR member to nominate me?